xXWhyBroXx/xxwhybroxx.github./_posts/2023-4-14-Bryan's Babbles.md

 1 : The Opening :

-How can lockpick get pass the door? ... it has to be SneaKEY!
+How can lockpick get pass the door? ...
+It has to be SneaKEY!

 2 : Poseidon's day out :

-What do you call it when Poseidon walks into a zoo? ...a Aquarium!
+What do you call it when Poseidon walks into a zoo? ...A Aquarium!

 4 : A Holy Touch :

-what are similarities between Chrisanity And Buddhism? ...Their leaders wanting kids!
+What are similarities between Chrisanity And Buddhism? ...Their leaders wanting kids!

 5 : The Cuban Chuckle Sandwich :